PrestaShop/prestashop-specs/README.md

 The repository has 4 main directories, `back-office`, `front-office`, `broader-topics` and `modules`.

-- The `back-office` directory mostly follows the back-office structure.
-Most files contains the specifications for a BO page.
+- The `back-office` directory mostly follows the back office structure.
+Most files contain the specifications for a BO page.

 - The `front-office` directory lists the pages in the front office and shared behaviors throughout the pages.